-The Student Conduct Committee Hearing and the Administrative Hearing are education processes and are not legal in nature Formal rules of process, procedure and/or technical rules of evidence, such as are applied in criminal or civil court, are not used in Student Code of Conduct proceedings.
+The Student Conduct Committee Hearing and the Administrative Hearing are educational processes and are not legal in nature.
+Formal rules of process, procedure and/or technical rules of evidence, such as are applied in criminal or civil court, are not used in Student Code of Conduct proceedings.

 - a.
 Hearing Notification: the University will notify the charged student via email of the date, time and location of the hearing no less than five days in advance of the hearing.
 This notification will also advise the charged student of his or her rights in the student conduct process.
 If the time or date of the Hearing is not convenient to the charged student, the charged student must submit a written request to reschedule the hearing to the Dean of Students Office within two business days of the date of the notice. - b.
 Victim Hearing Notification: the University will notify the victim via email of the date, time and location of the hearing no less than five days in advance of the hearing.
 This notification will also advise the victim of his or her rights in the student conduct process, including but not limited to, the right to submit a list of questions, the right to submit a victim impact statement, the right to request a copy of his or her record, and the right to provide information in a separate room from the charged student. - c.
 Pre-Hearing Information: the University will make available, upon request by the charged student, pre-hearing information including a copy of the hearing procedures, copies of records that will be presented by the University at the hearing, and a list of potential University witnesses.
-The pre-hearing information will be available at least three business days in advance of the hearing at the Dean of Students Office.
-The charged student must provide the Dean of Students Office with a list of potential witnesses and copies of any records that he or she will present at the hearing at least three business days in advance of the hearing. - d.
-Failure to appear: if the charged student fails to appear, the hearing will proceed in the charged student's absence. - e.
-Closed Hearings: hearings are closed to the public and only the charged student, victim/complainant where authorized, and advisors may attend.
-Witnesses may not be present in the proceedings except to provide information when called upon.
+The pre-hearing information